Slip and Fall Lawyers

 - Save any documents that prove you were at the location of the incident.

-- Contact Grosso Hooper Law, our slip and fall lawyers have years of experience in dealing with slip and fall injury cases.
+- Contact Grosso Hooper Law, our slip and fall lawyers have years of experience in dealing with slip and fall injury cases in the Burlington and Hamilton region.

 Taking this action will help you prove liability, that the person or organization you are suing caused you to slip or fall and become injured.